WPXS

 WPXS (channel 13) is a religious television station licensed to Mount Vernon, Illinois, United States, serving the St. Louis area.
-The station is owned and operated by the Daystar Television Network.
+The station is owned by the Daystar Television Network.
 WPXS' transmitter is located on Five Forks Road near New Athens, Illinois.
 Although Mount Vernon is part of the Paducah, Kentucky–Cape Girardeau, Missouri–Harrisburg, Illinois television market, WPXS is assigned by Nielsen to the larger St. Louis market.